-In July 2017, we entered into a new at the market sales agreement (the "Sales Agreement") with BMO Capital Markets Corp., Merrill Lynch, Pierce, Fenner & Smith Incorporated, Citigroup Global Markets Inc., Robert W. Baird & Co.
+In July 2017, we entered into a new at the market offering sales agreement (the "Sales Agreement") with BMO Capital Markets Corp., Merrill Lynch, Pierce, Fenner & Smith Incorporated, Citigroup Global Markets Inc., Robert W. Baird & Co.
 Incorporated, Fifth Third Securities, Inc., RBC Capital Markets, LLC, BTIG, LLC, Jefferies LLC, Credit Suisse Securities (USA) LLC and Samuel A. Ramirez & Company, Inc. (each, a "Sales Agent;" collectively, the "Sales Agents"), whereby we may offer and sell shares of our common stock, having an aggregate offering price of up to \$450.0 million, from time to time through the Sales Agents.
-The Sales Agreement are entitled to compensation in an agreed amount not to exceed 2.0 percent of the gross price per share for any shares sold from time to time under the Sales Agreement.
-Concurrent with the entry in the Sales Agreement, we terminated our previous sales agreement which had an aggregate offering price of up to \$250.0 million (the "Prior Agreement").
+The Sales Agents are entitled to compensation in an agreed amount not to exceed 2.0 percent of the gross price per share for any shares sold from time to time under the Sales Agreement.

 In April 2017, we amended and restated our credit agreement (the "A&R Credit Agreement") with Citibank, N.A. ("Citibank") and certain other lenders.
-Under the A&R Credit Agreement, we have a senior revolving credit facility with Citibank and certain other lenders in the amount of \$650.0 million, comprised of a \$550.0 million revolving loan and a \$100.0 million term loan (the "A&R Facility").
-The A&R Credit Agreement has a four-year term ending April 25, 2021, which can be extended for two additional six-month periods at our option, subject to the satisfaction of certain conditions as defined in the credit agreement.
+Pursuant to the A&R Credit Agreement, we have a senior revolving credit facility with Citibank and certain other lenders in the amount of \$650.0 million, comprised of a \$550.0 million revolving loan and a \$100.0 million term loan (the "A&R Facility").
+The A&R Credit Agreement has a four-year term ending April 25, 2021, which can be extended for two additional six-month periods at our option, subject to the satisfaction of certain conditions as defined in the A&R Credit Agreement.
 The A&R Credit Agreement also provides for, subject to the satisfaction of certain conditions, additional commitments in an amount not to exceed \$350.0 million.
 If additional borrowings are made pursuant to any such additional commitments, the aggregate borrowing limit under the A&R Facility may be increased up to \$1.0 billion.

 The A&R Facility bears interest at a floating rate based on the Eurodollar rate plus a margin that is determined based on our leverage ratio calculated in accordance with the A&R Credit Agreement, which margin can range from 1.35 percent to 2.20 percent for the revolving loan and 1.30 percent to 2.15 percent for the term loan.
-As of March 31, 2018, the margin on our leverage ratio was 1.35 percent and 1.30 percent on the revolving and term loans, respectively.
-We had \$40.0 million borrowings on the revolving loan and \$100.0 million borrowings on the term loan totaling \$140.0 million as of March 31, 2018, with a weighted average interest rate of 3.00 percent.
+As of June 30, 2018, the margin based on our leverage ratio was 1.35 percent and 1.30 percent on the revolving and term loans, respectively.
+We had \$434.0 million borrowings on the revolving loan and \$100.0 million borrowings on the term loan, totaling \$534.0 million as of June 30, 2018, with a weighted average interest rate of 3.33 percent.

-The A&R Facility replaced our \$450.0 million credit facility (the "Previous Facility"), which was scheduled to mature on August 19, 2019.
-The A&R Facility provides, and the Previous Facility provided, us with the ability to issue letters of credit.
+The A&R Facility provides us with the ability to issue letters of credit.
 Our issuance of letters of credit does not increase our borrowings outstanding under our line of credit, but does reduce the borrowing amount available.
-At March 31, 2018 and December 31, 2017, approximately \$1.3 million of availability was used to back standby letters of credit.
+At June 30, 2018 and December 31, 2017, approximately \$1.9 million and \$1.3 million, respectively, of availability was used to back standby letters of credit.